bcgov/cheque-verification/docs/architecture.md

 ### Upstream Cheque API (`api/`)

-- Internal service owned by the payment team.
-Implementation details can vary by environment.
-- Hosts `/api/v1/cheque/:chequeNumber`, returning cheque metadata (status, issue date, amount).
+- Internal service that returns authoritative cheque data.
-- Connects to Oracle and encapsulates all SQL access and error handling.
+- Connects to the database and encapsulates all data access and error handling.
-- Exposes structured JSON responses matching `ApiResponse<ChequeStatusResponse>`.
+- Returns structured JSON responses with cheque metadata.

 ## Request Lifecycle

 1. End user submits the web form.
 2. Frontend posts to the backend (`/api/cheque/verify`) with the supplied details.
 3. Backend validates the payload.
-If validation fails, it returns a `400` with contextual errors.
+If validation fails, it returns a `400` with generic error messages to prevent information leakage.
 4. Backend fetches the cheque record from the upstream API using a GET request.
 5. Backend compares the amount and date provided by the user with the canonical data.
 6. Backend returns: